We invite inquiries from qualified post-docs, graduate, and undergraduate students who are interested in studying bees or wasps.

 Interested graduate students can find information on the graduate program from the Cornell Entomology web site.
 You can also find more information on the Graduate School at Cornell here.
 Please note that I am in two graduate “Fields”: Entomology and Ecology and Evolutionary Biology.
 Graduate applications are normally due December 1.
 We review the applications shortly thereafter.

 I am interested in supporting post-docs to work on projects of their own design or on ongoing projects in the lab.
-My own interests center on bee phylogeny, bee biodiversity, and native bee pollination ecology.
+My own interests center on bee phylogeny, bee biodiversity, native bee pollination ecology, and bee-microbe interactions.
 I would like to develop projects in the area of bioinformatics and bee genomics.
-Our current is Elizabeth Murray, who works on our NSF funded project on aculeate phylogeny.
 I am very interested in working with prospective post-docs to obtain grant funding to support their respective projects.
+We are currently searching for a post-doc to work on a USDA-funded project on bee-microbe interactions:

 Working in a research lab is excellent experience for students intending to enroll into graduate school or take up a career in research.
 We regularly have opportunities for students interested in field as well as laboratory studies of bees.
 We are particularly interested in students with backgrounds in entomology, insect diversity, molecular systematics and molecular biology, bioinformatics, or evolutionary biology.